Is OnlyFans Safe? 2026 Privacy, Payment & Risk Review

 Is OnlyFans ID Verification Safe?
 Is OnlyFans Age Verification Safe?

 This is the single biggest creator concern, and the most-searched verification question.
-Let me address both at once.
+Let us address both at once.
+To satisfy international compliance and state-level age verification to dedicated third-party biometric identity providers.

 OnlyFans itself only stores a verification confirmation token, not the actual ID document.
 The site cannot, even if breached, leak your driver's license or passport because they do not have them.